solidi/writing/15-touch-typing-feels-good-but-isnt-for-me.md

 As I continue to practice I have found two modes of typing.
 If I want to type faster and with less errors, I choose float typing.
 When I want to feel good, both socially and from dopamine, I choose touch-typing.

-I will continue to practice touch-typing but, looking over the data, it may not be for me.
+I will continue to practice touch-typing but, looking over the data, it will take time to master.
 Dedicated practice will be required to throw away my self typing strategy... float typing.
 Will my articulation grow enough to hit high speeds if I practice?
-This post gives me hope that touch-typing could be answer.
+Touch-typing could be the answer.

 What is your typing style like?